Atomic Minerals Directorate for Exploration and Research

 Atomic Minerals Directorate for Exploration and Research (AMD), with headquarters at Hyderabad and seven regional centers, is the oldest unit of the Department of Atomic Energy (India) (DAE), Government of India.
 The principal mandate of the organisation is to carry out geological exploration and discover mineral deposits required for nuclear power programme of India.

 History

 AMD started functioning from New Delhi on 10 August 1948 as ‘Rare Minerals Survey Unit'.
 Renamed first as ‘Raw Materials Division’ and then as ‘Atomic Minerals Division’ in 1958, it was shifted to Hyderabad in 1974.
 On 29 July 1998 it underwent the latest name change as 'Atomic Minerals Directorate for Exploration and Research' to assert its status as a premier geological exploration and research organisation.
 Professor D.N.
 Wadia, FRS, a doyen among Indian geologists guided the organisation from its inception to 1970 as Geological Adviser to Government of India.

-On 29^{th} July, 2024, AMD celebrated its Diamond Jubilee year.
+On 29 July 2024, AMD celebrated its Diamond Jubilee year.